kokkos/kokkos-core-wiki/docs/source/API/core/builtinreducers/ReducerConcept.rst

 ``ReducerConcept``
 ==================

-.. role::cpp(code)
-    :language: cpp

 .. role:: cppkokkos(code)
     :language: cppkokkos

 The concept of a Reducer is the abstraction that defines the "how" a "Reduction" is performed during the parallel reduce execution pattern.
 The abstraction of "what" is given as a template parameter and corresponds to the "what" that is being reduced in the `parallel_reduce <../parallel-dispatch/parallel_reduce.html>`_ operation.
 This page describes the definitions and functions expected from a Reducer with a hypothetical 'Reducer' class definition.
 A brief description of built-in reducers is also included.

 Header File: ``<Kokkos_Core.hpp>``